 Leonard, reserves lead Clippers to another win

-Kawhi Leonard scored 30 points, leading the Los Angeles Clippers to a 111-96 victory over the visiting Charlotte Hornets on Monday night.
+Kawhi Leonard scored 30 points, leading the Los Angeles Clippers to a 111-96 victory over the visiting Charlotte Hornets on Monday night at Staples Center.
 Leonard also had seven rebounds, six assists and three blocks.
-The Los Angeles bench was dominant as usual, with Lou Williams adding 23 points and Montrezl Harrell scoring 19 points and grabbing seven rebounds.
-Clippers guard Landry Shamet scored all 16 of his points in the first half, and center Ivica Zubac recorded a career-high five blocks.
+The L.A. bench was dominant as usual, with Lou Williams adding 23 points and Montrezl Harrell scoring 19 points and grabbing seven rebounds.
+Clippers guard Landry Shamet scored all 16 of his points in the first half.
+Clippers center Ivica Zubac recorded a career-high five blocks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)